Support from the SPS National Office

 - The letter should briefly indicate how the money will be spent, include a detailed budget list, and include the submitting institution's federal tax identification number.

-- $600 can support the costs of the meeting itself and $300 can support travel by students, advisers, and speakers
+- Funding can support the costs of the meeting itself and can also support travel by students, advisers, and speakers

 - If a registration fee will be charged, please include it as income in the budget file.
 You can send your request by email to the lydia [at] aip.org (national office).